-(a) The caregiver is responsible for:

-(1) Knowing which children they are responsible for;

-(2) Being aware of and accountable for each child's on-going activity:

-(3) Providing the level of supervision necessary to ensure each child's safety and well being, including auditory and/or visual awareness of each child's ongoing activity as appropriate;

-(4) Being able to intervene when necessary to ensure each child's safety; and

-(5) Not performing tasks that clearly impede the caregiver's ability to supervise and interact with the children while being responsible for the supervision of the children and meet any service-planning requirement regarding supervision of any child.

-(b) In deciding how closely to supervise a child, the caregiver must take into account:

-(1) The child's age;

-(2) The child's individual differences and abilities;

-(3) The indoor and outdoor layout of the home;
+(a) The caregiver is responsible for: High (1) Knowing which children they are responsible for; High (2) Being aware of and accountable for each child's on-going activity; High (3) Providing the level of supervision necessary to ensure each child's safety and well being, including auditory and/or visual awareness of each child's on- going activity as appropriate; High (4) Being able to intervene when necessary to ensure each child's safety; and High (5) Not performing tasks that clearly impede the caregiver's ability to supervise and interact with the children while being responsible for the supervision of the children and meet any service-planning requirement regarding supervision of any child. (b) In deciding how closely to supervise a child, the caregiver must take into account: Medium-High (1) The child's age; Medium-High (2) The child's individual differences and abilities; Medium-High (3) The indoor and outdoor layout of the home; (continued)

-(4) Surrounding circumstances, hazards, and risks; and

-(5) The child's physical, mental, emotional, and social needs.

-(c) Caregivers counted in the child/caregiver ratio must:

-(1) Be aware of the children's habits, interests, and any special needs;

-(2) Provide a safe environment;

-(3) Cultivate developmentally appropriate independence in children through planned but flexible program activities;

-(4) Positively reinforce children's efforts and accomplishments;

-(5) Ensure continuity of care for children by sharing with incoming caregivers information about each child's activities during the previous shift and any verbal or written information or instructions given by the parent or other professionals; and

-(6) Implement and follow the children's service plans.

-(d) A child may be away from the foster home and caregivers in order to participate in an unsupervised activity, as appropriate based on the caregiver's assessment of the child and the supervision instructions in the child's service plan.
-The caregiver's assessment of the child must include the factors outlined in subsection (b) of this section.
-The child's service plan must specify if unsupervised activities are allowed, and under what circumstances.
-If a child is participating in an unsupervised activity, the caregiver must:
+Medium-High (4) Surrounding circumstances, hazards, and risks; and Medium-High (5) The child's physical, mental, emotional, and social needs. (c) Caregivers counted in the child/caregiver ratio must: Medium-High (1) Be aware of the children's habits, interests, and any special needs; High (2) Provide a safe environment; Medium-High (3) Cultivate developmentally appropriate independence in children through planned but flexible program activities; Medium-High (4) Positively reinforce children's efforts and accomplishments; Medium-High (5) Ensure continuity of care for children by sharing with incoming caregivers information about each child's activities during the previous shift and any verbal or written information or instructions given by the parent or other professionals; and Medium-High (6) Implement and follow the children's service plans.
+Medium-High (d) Children in care must participate in normal childhood activities, including unsupervised activities, as much as possible.
+Service planning meetings, and any decision making regarding the child's need for supervision, must include discussions and consideration of normalcy for the child.
+Moreover, the child's service plan must specify the general parameters within which the foster parent is empowered to make decisions regarding childhood activities.
+The child may participate in unsupervised activities approved by the foster parent in accordance with subsection (e) of this section and §749.2594 of this title (relating to Who should make the decision regarding a foster child's participation in childhood activities?).
+Medium-High (e) Foster parents should use a "reasonable and prudent parent" standard to decide whether a child may participate in an unsupervised activity: Medium-High (1) In making this decision a "reasonable and prudent parent" standard includes the assessment of the: Medium-High (A) Child's age; Medium-High (B) Child's abilities; Medium-High (C) Child's physical, mental, emotional, and social needs; Medium-High (D) Whether the activity is a normal childhood activity; Medium-High (E) Desires of the child; Medium-High (F) Surrounding circumstances, hazards, and risks of the activity; Medium-High (F) Other adults or children involved in the activity; Medium-High (H) Outside supervision of the activity, if available and appropriate; and Medium-High (I) Supervision instructions in the child's service plan. (continued)

+Medium-High (2) When a child participates in an unsupervised activity, the caregiver must:
-(1) Know where the child will be;

-(2) Give the child a specific time to return to the foster home or the caregiver's location;

-(3) Give the child a way to contact the caregiver in an emergency; and

-(4) Be available to respond if the child contacts the caregiver and needs immediate assistance.
+- (A) Know where the child is scheduled to be; - (B) Give the child a specific time to return to the foster home or the caregiver's location; - (C) Give the child a way to contact the caregiver in an emergency; and - (D) Be available to respond if the child contacts the caregiver and needs immediate assistance.